The Region: South Florida

 streetcars and rapid bus transit, as well as others.
 The current projects include: encouraging, Regional Transit Oriented Development,

-The WAVE Streetcar in Downtown Fort Lauderdale, Tri-Rail Coastal Link and Tri-Rail Station Improvements.
+Tri-Rail Coastal Link and Tri-Rail Station Improvements.

 The Need: Dedicated Funding

 To enable the SFRTA to provide the regional transit projects South Florida’s public has requested,

 a dedicated source of funding of at least $50 million per year is required.
 These funds will:

 Increase regional mobility and connectivity, Attract Federal Transit Administration funding,

 Provide greater return on investment for State and Counties, Support sustainable economic growth,